Skip to main content

 KubeRocketCI allows for the creation of custom Tekton libraries to address specific project requirements.
 This feature enables the modification of existing pipelines and tasks to align with the unique needs of the application.

-1. Select the Components tab and push the create + CREATE COMPONENT button:
+1. Select the Projects tab and push the create + Create Project button:

 Create Library